bidursapkota00/web-application-programming-bct/README.md

 **SPF (Sender Policy Framework)**

-- Specifies which services (like Resend) or IP addresses are authorized to send emails on behalf of your domain.
+- Specifies which services (like Resend) or IP addresses are authorized to send emails on behalf of your domain (Domain Email).
 - Prevents spammers from sending fake emails using your domain.

 **DKIM (DomainKeys Identified Mail)**